SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

 \section{Experimental Results for a Physical System}

-This section includes the main contribution of this paper: demonstrating an online POMDP-based solution for the simultaneous localization and planning problem on a physical robot in a real-world setting.
-We discuss the details of implementation and report the important lessons learned while investigating the application of FIRM-based SLAP on physical systems. \axx{ A video demonstrating the system is available in \cite{youtube-video-RHC-FIRM}. }
+In this section, we demonstrate the proposed online POMDP-based solution for the simultaneous localization and planning problem on a physical robot.
+We discuss the details of implementation and report the important lessons learned.
+A video demonstrating the experiments is available at \cite{youtube-video-RHC-FIRM}.